Back to Colorado

 Passed [**]

-Plain English: The amendment adds a new section declaring that automated vehicle identification systems (AVIS) are safe and effective for traffic enforcement on federal interstates, allowing local governments to use them.
+Plain English: This amendment adds a formal statement declaring that automated vehicle identification systems are safe, effective tools for local governments to use on interstate highways.

 Bill History